 This step is both exciting and interesting.
 At this point, you need to consider a lot of things in choosing your solar panel model.
-You have to decide on the factors like module size, capacity and the cost.
+You have to decide on factors like module size, capacity, and cost.
 However, thousands of solar module manufacturers fill the market today.
 So, how do you know which model is right for you?

 Let’s make this simple here.
-If you want to maximize your roof space, you will want to choose the one with the highest panel efficiency.
-It means, the one that has high wattage output with less surface area.
-But, this also comes in a hefty price per unit.
-Notable brands for this type are the likes of SunPower, LG, Panasonic and others.
+If you want to maximize your roof space, you will want to choose the ones with the highest solar panel efficiency.
+It means the one that has highest wattage output with the least surface area.
+But, this also comes at a hefty price per unit.
+Notable brands for this type are the likes of:

 4. Calculate Your Solar Plant Size.

 After following the first 3 steps, calculating your solar plant size is pretty simple.
-From the solar panel layout, you will have the total quantity of solar modules.
-Now, multiply that to the module wattage and you will have your total solar plant capacity.
+From the solar panel layout, you will have a total quantity of solar modules.
+Now, multiply that by the module wattage and you will have your total solar plant capacity.

 20 x 390 Watt-peak = 7,800 Watt-peak or 7.8 kWp solar PV system.